 Since its formation in 1992, SURF has always done more than connect, and provide services to, its 300 cross-sector member organisations and over 3000 individual contacts.
 We also draw on the views, experience and knowledge of that diverse network to positively influence policy and practice in community regeneration across Scotland.

 A central element in that process involves SURF consulting widely in preparing a manifesto, which it then promotes and debates in advance of each Scottish Parliament election.
-The manifesto sets out the reality of the contemporary regeneration context and what SURF members want the Scottish Government to do differently in response to priority problems and opportunities.
+The Manifesto sets out the reality of the contemporary regeneration context and what SURF members want the Scottish Government to do differently in response to priority problems and opportunities.

+They are then formally submitted to political parties and widely promoted, in advance of each election.
 Each manifesto is designed to focus on a complementary set of practical policy recommendations, which link physical, social and economic regeneration.
 SURF follows up on the outcomes of this dedicated effort via its broader and continuous programme of work.
 This helps to inform and influence the policies, processes and investments of the Scottish Government, local government and relevant agencies.

-2021 Development Process
+The Development Process